The practice of L'art du Déplacement taps into a forgotten instinct deep within all of us.

 Good health is more than just a set of exercises.
 It is a combination of constantly engaging in personal challenges, feeling supported by others, learning new things and observing your own progress through time.

-The Phoenix class represents a reborn life, like a phoenix rising from its ashes.
-It is for ages 45 to 70 (+/-), suited for the more adventurous personality, the type that sometimes refuses to resign to the fate of ageing.
+The class title is 'Phoenix' which represents a reborn life, like a phoenix rising from its ashes.
+It is for ages 45 to 70 (+/-), suited for the more adventurous personality, the type that refuses to resign to the fate of ageing.

-Class consists of lots of crawling, climbing, jumping, running, dodging, rolling and vaulting.
-Most of the time, we do a lot of body awareness and strengthening drills to build up a fundamental fitness capacity which is crucial for safety and advancement in techniques.
-Other times, we play and explore to our hearts' content.
+Class consists of movements such as crawling, climbing, jumping, running, rolling and vaulting.
+There is a heavy emphasis on strengthening our bodies to build up a fundamental fitness capacity which is crucial for good health, safety in practice and advancement in techniques.
+Other times, we play and explore the environment to our hearts' content.